anthony-r-h/anthony-r-h.github.io/_posts/2025-12-27-DAKKA-CAN-XREAL.md

 ### Main Panel

-The main panel started with the traced pattern transferred onto 1mm Salpa.
+The main panel is built around a 1 mm Salpa stiffener, cut from the traced pattern.
 I punched the indexing notches and placement markers before adding the softer layers, since those reference points become harder to locate once the panel is built up.

 <figure>
   <img src="/files/XREAL/1/xreal-8361.jpg">